nodemailer/wildduck-dockerized/README.md

 ```

 ## Deploy Wildduck: dockerized
-Create a new directory and run the setup script.
-The script only copies the default `config` folder, `.env`, `docker-compose.yml`, and edits them for your domain.
-It does not install anything.
+Create a new directory and run the setup docker image.
+The image only copies the default `config` folder, `.env`, `docker-compose.yml`, and edits them for your domain.
+It does not install anything on the host system.

-The setup script takes 1-2 arguments.
+The setup image takes 1-2 arguments.
 The domain for your email (e.g `example.com`), and the hostname where your mail server will be (e.g `mail.example.com`).
 They can be the same host, if you host your website on the same server for example.
 ```console
 $ mkdir wildduck-dockerized
 $ cd wildduck-dockerized